Associate Director, Clinical Education

 - Teaches courses in the Doctorate of Physical Therapy Program that are consistent with area(s) of expertise.

 - Perform other job-related duties as assigned.

-- Masters degree in education, health care, administration or related discipline, Doctorate in Physical Therapy preferred, and five years of clinical teaching and/or clinical coordination experience with a preference for clinicians with outpatient orthopedics background.
+- Master’s degree in education, health care, administration or related discipline, Doctorate in Physical Therapy preferred, and five years of clinical teaching and/or clinical coordination experience.

 - Certification in a clinical specialty area and APTA credentialed clinical instructor certification preferred.